 Career Outlook for Pre-Law Concentration Students

 A law degree is one of the most flexible degrees that it is possible to acquire.
 When one aspires to a career in the law, this path can culminate in the fulfillment of goals as diverse as the establishing of a hometown private practice, representing the state in criminal prosecution, working as legal counsel for a corporation, joining a high-powered law firm in a major city, or becoming a Judge Advocate General (JAG) in a branch of the United States Military.
-Yet it is well-known that the law is also the gateway to many other related positions, such as mediation, arbitration, court reporters, and of course politics (as of the 2015, 114th Congress, 53% of Senators were lawyers, as well as about 37% of the House of Representatives).
+Yet it is well-known that the law is also the gateway to many other related positions, such as mediation, arbitration, court reporters, and of course politics (as of the 2017, 50% of Senators in the 115th Congress were lawyers, as well as about 38% of the House of Representatives).

-According to the Bureau of Labor Statistics, employment of lawyers is expected to grow through 2022 by 10%, in keeping with the national average.
-Because this is a competitive field, with an average salary for lawyers in 2012 of $113,530, the University of Mary is committed to giving her students an edge in preparation for law school and beyond.
+According to the Bureau of Labor Statistics, employment of lawyers is expected to grow through 2022 by 6%.
+Because this is a competitive field, with an average salary for lawyers in 2012 of $118,160, the University of Mary is committed to giving their students an edge in preparation for law school and beyond.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!